iAvoe/Az900-Module-3-Review/README.md

 #### You need to create a custom solution that uses thresholds to trigger autoscaling functionality to scale an app up or down to meet user demand.
 What should you include in the solution?
 - Azure Monitor
+- Note: Azure Monitor is a platform that collects metric and logging, such as CPU percentages.
+The data can be used to trigger autoscaling.

 #### What should you proactively review and act on to avoid service interruptions, such as service retirements and breaking changes?
 - Health Advisories